-The Texas Department of Disability and Aging Services (DADS) has long been a leader in promoting best practices in home and community services.
+The Texas Health and Human Services System (HHS) has long been a leader in promoting best practices in home and community services.
 Some of the earliest and best examples of consumer-directed services were developed and implemented in Texas.

 Remember that the choice is yours.

 What's Right for Me?

 - Personal preference.
 Do you like to make most of your own decisions, or do you want an agency to make most decisions about your services?

 - Time and effort.
 Are you willing to do more work in exchange for more control over your services?

 - Capabilities.
 Are you (or someone you trust) physically and mentally able to handle the responsibilities that come with more control over your services?

 - Control.
 Do you like to control your own day-to-day routines, or do you prefer to let someone else take charge?

 - Support.
 What support consultation services may be available in your CDS and SRO options to help you meet employer responsibilities?